zjlow/MYR-SGD/README.md

 The data here is only for MYR to SGD, not for SGD to MYR.

-Data collection is currently automated by GitHub Actions (every 30 minutes).
+Data collection and plotting are currently automated by GitHub Actions (every 30 minutes).
-Data plotting is also automated by GitHub Actions (every 6 hours).